katrintirok/python-environmental-lesson/_episodes/03-index-slice-subset.md

   object, but with a `True` or `False` value for each index location.

 Let's try this out.
 Let's identify all locations in the survey data that have null (missing or NaN) data values.
-We can use the `isnull` method to do this.
+We can use the `isnull` function to do this.
-The `isnull` method will compare each cell with a null value.
+The `isnull` function will compare each cell with a null value.
 If an element has a null value, it will be assigned a value of  `True` in the output object.

 ```python